Ceramic Dictionary

 es: ESTANTES PARA PLATOS

-Plate setters are table stands, made industrially to hold decorated plates when being fired.
+*Plate setters*are industrially made table stands that hold decorated plates when being fired.
 They have three legs and are designed to stand one on top of the other.

 ca: ESTANTS PER A PLATS